simple-crypto/SMAesH-challenge/website/src/submission.md

 ```bash
 python3 scripts/build_submission.py --submission-dir demo_submission --package-file mysubmission.zip
 ```
-It generates the submission `mysubmission.zip` file.
-That can then be uploaded on the [submission server](TODO).
+It generates the submission `mysubmission.zip` file that can then be uploaded on the [submission server](TODO).